ebkalderon/dss-coding-assignment/README.md

 * Try to reduce heap allocations by using `serde` in zero-copy deserialization mode and adding a lifetime to the `home.json` AST (thereby using `&str` over `String` when possible).

-Perhaps the number of `String` and `Url` copies made during resource fetching/polling could be reduced by sending references instead of values over the channel, but this adds some design complexity to preserve memory invariants.
+* Perhaps the number of `String` and `Url` copies made during file fetching and polling could be reduced by sending references instead of values over the channel, but this would be really tedious to implement due to lifetimes, to say the least.

+* Add text logging and/or profiling with [Criterion.rs] and `cargo bench`.

 ## Third-party Rust libraries